 Sciatica refers to a persistent pain felt along the sciatic nerve, which runs from the lower back, down through the buttock, and into the lower leg.
-The sciatic nerve is the longest and widest nerve in the body.
+Sciatic pain can feel like numbness or tingling and may run down through the knee or reach all the way through to the foot.
+The sciatic nerve is the longest and widest nerve in the body, running through the piriformis muscle (which is in the buttock).
 It controls the muscles of the lower leg and provides sensation to the thighs, legs, and the soles of the feet.
+When the low back is out of alignment the muscles contract to try to protect the low back.
+The contracture of the piriformis muscle can squeeze on the sciatic nerve.
+The sciatic nerve can also be irritated when there is a mis-alignment of the lumbar vertebra or sacrum which puts pressure on nerve.

 Although sciatica is a relatively common form of low-back and leg pain, the true meaning of the term is often misunderstood.
 Sciatica is actually a set of symptoms—not a diagnosis for what is irritating the nerve root and causing the pain.

-Sciatica occurs most frequently in people between the ages of 30 and 50 years old.
+Sciatica occurs most frequently in people between the ages of 30 and 50 years old and those with a highly active or highly sedentary lifestyle.
 Most often, it tends to develop as a result of general wear and tear on the structures of the lower spine, as opposed to a result of injury.

 What are the symptoms of sciatica?